antao97/SegGroup.annotator/README.md

 The interface includes a scene display window on the left and a control panel on the right.
 The annotator can rotate and pan the scene to browse and annotate seg-level labels by mouse clicking.

 ### Annotation from Scratch
-In this annotation interface, the scene is displayed with original scanned colors at the beginning.
+In this annotation mode, the scene is displayed with original scanned colors at the beginning.

 The annotator needs to choose a semantic class before annotating the location of each instance.
 If the next instance to annotate shares the same semantic class with the last annotated instance, the annotator only needs to click on "Add" in the control panel to use the last chosen semantic class.